Thinking About Who I Am

 - What tools, supports, or help make it easier for me to be independent?

-- How can I be more independent in driving, transportation and getting around?
+- How can I be more independent in driving, transportation, and getting around?

-Thinking about Where and How I Want to Live
+Thinking about Where I Want to Live

 - As I get older, how can I find a home that I feel safe, comfortable, and supported?

-Planning for My School, Training, and Future Employment
+My School, Training, and Future Employment

 - How has my health affected my education and schooling?